dthom264/PGAStatsDatabase/README.md

 # PGATournamentPredictor
-Uses PGA tour statistics to predict golfer performance in a tournament.
+Uses PGA tour statistics to predict future golfer performance in a tournament.